davidjumiller/movie-backend/README.md

 Live Deployment: https://peaceful-depths-73716.herokuapp.com/graphql

-A simple CRUD API built with Node, express, graphql, sequelize, and postgreSQL
+A simple CRUD API built with Node, express, graphql, sequelize, and postgreSQL, currently no front end application is available.

 After connecting a suitable database, start the application with:
 ```